PaxRimi/Rise/README.md

-RWD Site created as a recruitment task.
+Site created as a recruitment task.

+Technology used:
+-Html
+-Sass
+-JavaScript
+-Gulp

 Click to see:
 https://paxrimi.github.io/Rise/